 Many had been baking for days, using recipes passed on to them by mothers and grandmothers, to share with the Tucson community.

-Melanie Cooley, an organizer, guessed that anywhere between 300 and 400 customers came to the first bake sale.
+Melanie Cooley, an organizer of the event, guessed that anywhere between 300 and 400 customers came to the first bake sale.

 Cooley estimated as many as 500 people showed up the second time around.

-On Saturday, Dec.
-17, they handed out about 375 pastry boxes.
-That's not including all of the customers who shopped without a box.
+The next Saturday, they handed out about 375 pastry boxes.
+That’s not including all of the customers who shopped without a box.